Illustration Essay Outline Templates

 - Supporting evidence (studies, statistics, expert testimony)

-- Secondary example reinforcing same point (if using 2 paragraphs)
+- Secondary example reinforcing the same point (if using 2 paragraphs)

 - Analysis connecting examples to thesis